dreampiggy/CocoaPodsXCAssetsIssue/README.md

 >     if [[ $line != ${PODS_ROOT}* ]]; then
 ```

 It seems that the author want to do filter of that `Pods` folder, but use the wrong shell syntax.
 The condition check always passed.
+So that all your current working directory's `xcassets` will be compiled into main bundle.
+(It's really suck.
+And I'm also disagreed with this `Find all other xcassets` logic, which does not check the project logic group but based on directory)

 For workaround, add this patch in your `Podfile`'s post_install script.
 Because you can not always assume all Pods using xcassets with `resources`.
 If at least 1 use that syntax, you'll enter the trap :)